 Review by John Turczak

 I have enjoyed testing the Gin BONANZA 2, which is a modern reinforced Sports Class wing.
-For the last couple of years I have been flying the Niviuk Artik 4, so this is mainly a comparison between the two.
-Over the few weeks I had the wing I managed 25 flights ranging from 2-90 minutes and a total of 10 hours airtime over three different sites.
+For the last couple of years I have been flying my Niviuk Artik 4, which I know very well, so this is mainly a comparison between the two, to give a flavour of these two sports class gliders and an idea of how new wings have progressed in the past few years.
+Over the few weeks I had the Bonanza 2 I managed 25 flights ranging from 2-90 minutes and a total of 10 hours airtime over three different sites.
 These were in conditions varying from light to strong and thermic to soaring with a couple of short (17km) XCs.

 The Bonanza 2 L (flat area of 26.5 m2) is rated EN C for 95-115kg and has a 6.44 aspect ratio.
 This compares to the size 27 Artik 4 (also 26.5 m2) rated EN C for 90-110kg with a 6.1 aspect ratio.